djwandrei/DJ-s-House-of-Cards-Comics-Repo/docs/lineup-lab-takeover-handoff-2026-09-07.md

 - JavaScript syntax checks and focused model/adapter tests;
 - `git diff --check`.

-The current working tree has one intentional, uncommitted test edit in `prototypes/basketball-lineup-optimizer/tests/optimizer-model-guardrails.test.mjs` and this handoff document.
-The source and generated Lineup Lab modules remain unchanged relative to `aa6372c6`; no commit, push, Supabase write, cPanel upload, or production smoke claim is made here.
+The test and handoff edits are now recorded in local commit `8264c060` (`Llineup Lab Hadoff + Optimizer test`), which is one commit ahead of `origin/main`.
+The source and generated Lineup Lab modules remain unchanged relative to `aa6372c6`; no Supabase write, cPanel upload, or production smoke claim has been made yet.

 ## Safe continuation order